MSTU Dividend: Yield, Schedule, and What to Expect

 Short answer

 MSTU's approximate 0% (no regular distributions) yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks 2x daily MicroStrategy/Strategy (MSTR) and passes through the dividends of its holdings, typically quarterly, minus a 1.05% expense ratio.
+It tracks 2x daily MicroStrategy/Strategy (MSTR) and passes through the income its holdings generate, usually quarterly, net of the 1.05% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; MSTU is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
-Yield is a recent snapshot, not a promise; verify the current figure with REX Shares / Tuttle Capital Management (T-Rex brand).
+Yield is a recent snapshot, not a promise; verify the current figure with REX Shares.

 How does the MSTU dividend work?

-MSTU holds the companies in 2x daily MicroStrategy/Strategy (MSTR), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 1.05% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+MSTU holds what is in 2x daily MicroStrategy/Strategy (MSTR), collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 1.05% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The T-Rex 2X Long MSTR Daily Target ETF (MSTU) is a geared, single-stock exchange-traded fund issued by REX Shares in partnership with Tuttle Capital Management under the T-Rex brand.
 It launched on September 17, 2024 and seeks daily investment results, before fees and expenses, of 200% of the daily performance of Strategy (formerly MicroStrategy, ticker MSTR).
 MSTU obtains its exposure primarily through swap agreements rather than by holding MSTR shares directly, giving it roughly 200% notional exposure to a single underlying stock.
 The fund carries a total expense ratio of about 1.05% and pays no regular dividend.
 Its objective is reset each trading day, so its leverage applies only to a single day's return.
 Over periods longer than one day, returns can diverge sharply from twice the cumulative move of MSTR because of compounding and daily-reset decay, an effect that grows with the volatility of the underlying.
 MSTR is already an unusually volatile stock because the company holds a large bitcoin treasury and uses leverage, making the stock behave like a leveraged bet on bitcoin.
 Layering an additional 2x daily target on top makes MSTU one of the most volatile ETFs in existence.
 It is designed and marketed as a short-term tactical trading instrument for sophisticated traders who actively monitor positions, not as a buy-and-hold investment.

 If income is your goal, compare MSTU against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how MSTU's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how MSTU's income fits your real portfolio in Walnut.

 The bottom line on the MSTU dividend

 The bottom line: at an approximate 0% (no regular distributions) yield, MSTU is a growth-first, low-yield fund.
 If income is your goal, dedicated dividend funds pay more; MSTU is the wrong tool for yield and the right one for total-return 2x daily MicroStrategy/Strategy (MSTR) exposure.
 If total return is the goal, the yield matters less than cost and what it holds.
-Treat the figure as a moving snapshot, not a fixed rate, and verify the current yield with REX Shares / Tuttle Capital Management (T-Rex brand).
+Treat the figure as a moving snapshot, not a fixed rate, and verify the current yield with REX Shares.

 FAQ